-The funding has provided 100 residential Knox boxes, 59 bed shakers/strobes, and 836 smoke detectors for the program.
+The funding provided 100 residential Knox boxes, 59 bed shakers/strobes (all bed shaker devices have been claimed), and 836 smoke detectors for the program (UPDATE 10/7/20: an additional 150 secure key boxes and 250 carbon monoxide detectors have been funded!).
 These are free to Hudson residents 65 and over while supplies last.
 In addition, reflective address numbers will be provided through EMS Outreach of Hudson.

 Thanks to FEMA, this program also includes families with hearing impaired special needs students in the Hudson City School District.

 This program is completely voluntary and there is no cost or obligation to participate.

 - Smoke Detectors - It is important to have up-to-date smoke detectors, working batteries, and the correct amount of detectors throughout your home.
 This will provide you the best chance of notification when there is a fire or potential fire in your home.

 - Knox Box - This highly secure key box allows an older adult to place a key to their home inside the box.
 Hudson Fire and EMS will then have the only key that opens the box so they can access your home if you are unable to reach the door to let them in (for example: if you are unconscious or have fallen and hurt yourself).
 Our safety personnel would not have to force entry into your home which sometimes causes damage to your doors or windows.